Start Your Free Consulation

 The Process of Obtaining Workers’ Compensation Benefits

 For you or your family to be eligible for workers’ compensation benefits, you must give timely notice of your claim to your employer.
 It is also important for you to be aware that you are not entitled to receive any money for your pain and suffering or your loss of future earning capacity.
-If you are injured on the job in New Jersey, you are entitled to receive the following benefits:
+If you are injured on the job in Morris County, you are entitled to receive the following benefits:

 All your medical treatments, including surgery and vocational rehabilitation, will be paid as long as you go to an authorized doctor from your employer’s insurance company.
 Medical benefits include all necessary and reasonable medical treatment, prescriptions, and hospital treatment.
 Your employer and/or its insurance company has a right to designate which medical doctor is authorized for your care and treatment.